 Other programs and auxiliary revenue includes revenues from the Babson Executive Conference Center, Babson Global, Summer Camps and Conferences, Skating Rink, facility rentals and other miscellaneous activities.
-These revenues are recorded at the point in time goods or services are provided, with the exception of lease rental and interest income, which are accounting for under other standards.
-Advance payments of \$6,541,082 and \$7,722,570 were recorded at June 30, 2022 and 2021, respectively, which are primarily related to Babson Global and will be recognized as performance obligations under the contract are met.
+These revenues are recorded at the point in time goods or services are provided, with the exception of lease rental and interest income, which are accounted for under other standards.
+Advance payments of \$3,833,141 and \$6,541,082 were recorded at June 30, 2023 and 2022, respectively, which are primarily related to Babson Global and will be recognized as performance obligations under the contract are met.